forforf/node-style-guide/Readme.md

 }
 ```

-Also, notice the use of whitespace before and after the condition statement.
+Also, notice the use of **single space** before and after the condition statement.

 ## Declare one variable per var statement

 Declare one variable per var statement, it makes it easier to re-order the
 lines.
 Ignore [Crockford][crockfordconvention] on this, and put those
 declarations wherever they make sense.
+Forforf's reason: Makes it easier to move things around during refactoring when that
+tidy little function balloons into spaghetti.

 *Right:*